Read more about Apple's Commitment to Privacy.

 Read on and use the links below to learn more about our apps and services for schools, how we protect student data, and find additional information and resources for schools and parents.

 Apps and services for schools

-- Apple School Manager is a free web-based service that helps technology managers deploy iPad and Mac in schools, create Managed Apple ID accounts for students and staff, set up class rosters for the Schoolwork and Classroom apps, enable progress recording in Schoolwork and manage apps and books for teaching and learning.
+- Apple School Manager is a free web-based service that helps IT administrators deploy iPad and Mac in schools, create Managed Apple ID accounts for students and staff, set up class rosters for the Schoolwork and Classroom apps, enable the Student Progress feature and manage apps and books for teaching and learning.
 Apple School Manager forms the basis for Apple Education services and apps.

-- Managed Apple ID accounts are created, owned, and controlled by schools to give students access to iCloud Drive, Photo Library, Backup, Schoolwork and Shared iPad.
-So students can access their learning materials and the work they have created on any device.
+- Managed Apple ID accounts are created, owned, and controlled by schools to give students access to iCloud Drive, Photo Library, Backup, Schoolwork, and Shared iPad.
+Students can access their learning materials and the work they have created on any device.

 - Shared iPad is a feature that enables multiple students to use the same iPad, while ensuring a personal learning experience and keeping each student's data separate and secure.